This post may contain affiliate links.

 Weekly lesson plans

-Even a customizable homeschool planner needs space for lesson plans.
+Even a DIY homeschool planner needs space for lesson plans.
 I cut apart a cheap planner for the weekly lesson plan section.
 The free-with-purchase Lakeshore planners are perfect for this.
-Online printable lesson planners are another alternative to cutting up a cheap planner.
+I also created a free lesson plan template.
 I like to see a two page week-long view of our lessons at a glance.
+Signup below to receive a printable lesson plan template.
+Print out as many copies as you need!

 In WA, I am required to teach for 1,000 hours each year.
 I make a note of our school hours each day on my lesson plans.
 This is a convenient place to keep track of this legal detail